-Recently, a conference about traditional Shiatsu vs modern Shiatsu took place at the Shiatsu European Congress .
+In 2017 an exciting conference was held about traditional Shiatsu vs modern Shiatsu took place, at the Shiatsu European Congress .
 The purpose of the discussion was to highlight the differences between the roots and the evolutions of Shiatsu nowadays and whether there is a tradition in Shiatsu or not.
 When pondering the question, even as a long time practitioner, the answer is not clear.
 Yet there is a tradition in Shiatsu.
 Let’s delve into details.

 Around the world, schools or styles declare themselves traditional Shiatsu.
 But to the question “what is tradition?”, one generally gets either an embarrassed silence or a reference to the Namikoshi school, all others being only derivations and later developments.
 But Tokujiro Namikoshi was not the first to practice digitopressure in Japan.
 During the conference in Vienna, the debate had a hard time finding out what tradition in Shiatsu is and answering these specific questions: